A.Q. Miller School of Media and Communication: History

-After 100 years of operation, faculty, staff, students, and alumni of the school celebrated its centennial from Sept.
-2-4 2010.
+From September 2 to September 4, 2010, faculty, staff, students, and alumni of the school celebrated its centennial.
 Events included the 11th annual Huck Boyd Lecture in Community Media, which was presented by broadcast journalist and K-State alumna Gail Pennybacker, an A.Q.
 Miller School memorabilia room at the Kansas State University Student Union, a panel on photojournalism, a banquet, and more.
 Throughout the celebration, the school raised money for the Dave MacFarland Tools for Tomorrow Technology Fund, which was created to provide media technology for journalism students.